ietf-tapswg/api-drafts/draft-ietf-taps-impl.md

 ~~~
 MessageFramer.FailConnection(Connection, Error)
 ~~~

+Should the framer implementation deem the candidate selected during racing unsuitable it can signal this by failing the Connection prior to marking it as ready.
+If there are no other candidates available, the Connection will fail.
+Otherwise, the Connection will select a different candidate and the Message Framer will generate a new `Start` event.

 Before an implementation marks a Message Framer as ready, it can also dynamically add a protocol or framer above it in the stack.
 This allows protocols like STARTTLS,